appcraftconsulting/buymeacoffee/README.md

 ### App Store Connect

-In order to pass App Store Review, you'll have to configure an In-App Purchase.
+In-App Purchase configuration is required for App Store Review.
 Go to [App Store Connect](https://appstoreconnect.apple.com), search for the *In-App Purchases* section of your app, and then, create a new one with the following informations:

 |||
 | --- | --- |